 - Substance abuse issues

-Imagining a peaceful and calming scenario can be difficult in a world with a lot of distractions.
-Like any counseling method and technique, guided imagery has its pros and cons.
-Depending on your personality and lifestyle, you can assess whether guided therapeutic imagery is for you.
+Envisioning a peaceful and calming scenario can be difficult in a world with a lot of distractions.
+Like any counseling method and technique, this treatment has its pros and cons.
+Depending on your personality and lifestyle, you can assess whether helpful therapeutic photography is for you.